james-priest/100-days-of-code-log-r2/IndexedDB-and-Caching.md

 This is an Intermediate skill level course which takes approximately 3 weeks to complete and is offered for **FREE**!

+These notes continue from where the previous set of class notes ([Introducing the Service Worker](Introducing-the-Service-Worker.html)) left off.

 ## 1. Introducing the IDB Promised Library
 When the user opens Wittr, we want to start by showing the last post the device received - before going to the network.
 Then, we make the Web Socket connection and start receiving new posts one by one.